KPHippe/HMM-For-Protein-Prediction/README.md

 ### Making files

-Due to the skewed nature of GO functions of proteins, we used data augmentation to generate additional data for the functions that had a low number of references.
+Due to the uneven relationship between GO functions and the number of sequences that correspond to them, we used data augmentation to generate additional data for the functions that had a low number of references.

 We are working on a solution for hosting the training data and the augmented files, the link will appear below here if we find a solution.